Authorize access to blobs and queues using Azure Active Directory

 Azure built-in roles for blobs and queues

-Azure provides the following Azure built-in roles for authorizing access to blob and queue data using Azure AD and OAuth:
+Azure RBAC provides a number of built-in roles for authorizing access to blob and queue data using Azure AD and OAuth.
+Some examples of roles that provide permissions to data resources in Azure Storage include:

 - Storage Blob Data Owner: Use to set ownership and manage POSIX access control for Azure Data Lake Storage Gen2.
 For more information, see Access control in Azure Data Lake Storage Gen2.